BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

   where
-        Sn is the surface probability of residue n dn is the fractional surface probability value of the amino acid n i vary from 1 to 6 depending of its position in the window
+        Sn is the surface probability of residue n dn is the fractional surface probability value of the amino acid n i vary from 1 to 6 depending on its position in the window
 ```

-Values greater than 1.0 indicate an increased probability for being found on the surface.
+SA values greater than 1.0 indicate an increased probability of being found on the surface.
+AMPs present an interesting
+periodicity of exposed and buried motifs, which arguments in the sense that they can form secondary structures and
+possibly interact with membranes and the extra/intra-cellular milleu.

 <figure class="figure">
     <img style="float: center;" src="figures/SA_AMP10.000_000.png" width="500" height="300">
     <figcaption class="figure-caption:bold">Fig. 6.
 Profile of solvent accessibility of residues of AMP10.000_000.</figcaption>
 </figure>

-<br/>The calculated flexibility profile (**Fig. 7**) is important to show if regions submitted to higher free energies of transfer could
+<br/>The calculated flexibility profile (**Fig. 7**) shows regions submitted to higher tensions in the molecule
-actually bend theirselves into a more favorable conformation.
-Other important conclusions could rise from flexibility and insights
+and those able to move the rigid structure into a more favorable conformation.
+Therefore, accurate analysis of
-from the amino acids sequences trend to form secondary structures.
-Therefore, an accurate analysis of the peptide flexibility can lead
+the peptide flexibility can lead to valuable ideas of how the peptide can fold and conformationally adjust.
+The
+normalized flexibility parameters (B-values) from
-to valuable ideas of how the peptide can behave.
-The scale adopted in the profile calculation was obtained from normalized flexibility
+[Vihinen (1994)](https://onlinelibrary.wiley.com/doi/10.1002/prot.340190207) was the scale adopted in the
-parameters (B-values), average [Vihinen, 1994](https://onlinelibrary.wiley.com/doi/10.1002/prot.340190207) optimized to be used in a
-fixed window of 9.
+profile calculation.

 <figure class="figure">
     <img style="float: center;" src="figures/flexibility_AMP10.000_000.png" width="500" height="300">